matt4biz/oak/README.md

 - the stack
 - the "last x" value
-- all user-defined variables, but not result variables
+- all user-defined variables (but not result variables)
-- all user-defined words (when we have that capability)
+- all user-defined words
+- the stats registers, if defined
+- the angular mode, display mode & digits, and base

 Loading state with "load" overwrites all existing machine state except result variables.

 ## User-defined functions (words)
-TODO: allow the creation of user-defined words (a la Forth), for example
+oak allows the user to define simple words using a Forth-like syntax, for example:

 	: name op op ... ;

 where the name may then be used as a function operating against the stack.
+The name must be a valid identifier (not a number) and the definition must include at least one operation (even if that is just a number, such as a word defining a new constant).

+By "simple" we mean that there is not yet any way to specify conditional logic or iteration; the operations in the definition will be executed sequentially.
+As such, user-defined words are essentially macros.
-Note that there is no declaration of parameter numbers or types.
+Note that there is no declaration of the numbers or types of parameters, nor any embedded comment.

-Also, it will not be possible to allow result vars (`$1`, etc.) to be used in words; we'll need to store the elements as tokens to allow the state to be written out / loaded back in.
+In interactive mode (using readline), the entire macro definition must fit on one line.

+The word definition may include references to user-defined variables.
+These are not checked until the word is executed, so runtime errors may occur if one is not defined in the machine then.

+Also, user-defined words are not allowed to reference result variables (e.g., `$1`) in their definitions, as these only exist on a per-session basis.

+For example, we can create a macro to calculate decibels (dB)

+	> :dB log 10*;
+	1: <nil>
+	> 4 dB
+	2: 6.021

+Note that we can create and use a definition on the same line, as in

+	> :dB log 10*; 4 dB
+	1: 6.021

 ## Statistics operations
 oak can calculate basic statistics on one or two variables, as well as perform linear regression and calculate the correlation coefficient.